Emancipating my tribe

 — did Rumi actually say this?
 It sounds like the kind of thing he would have.

-Collectivist cultures tend to meanness, and paranoia, and spite.
+It is easy to romanticise collectivism, but we should remember the price we pay.
+Collectivist cultures tend to meanness, paranoia, and spite.
 To the extent that many subcultures have adopted collectivist modes to work together to lessen the burden of a dominant culture, they (which is to say, we) are likely to be vindictive.

-Figure 3: From Liu et al. (2019); living somewhere high in collectivism (which is associated with rice agriculture) is also assocaited with suspicion regarding other people in the in-group.
-Suggestive moral: people who need to work together to survive learn to stay together use mistrust and coercion.
+Figure 3: From Liu et al. (2019); living somewhere high in collectivism (which is associated with rice agriculture) is also associated with suspicion regarding other people in the in-group.
+Suggestive moral: people who need to work together to survive, learn to stay together using mistrust and coercion.

 2 Pluralism